-What to do when your 5 month old baby only sleeps when held (and cries when you put her down)?
-Help her sleep on her own with these tips!
+What to do when your 5 month old baby only sleeps when held?
+Help your little one self-soothe and sleep well with these tips!

 You were hoping your baby would be sleeping better by now.

-Of course, the first place to go is to your pediatrician.
-She can let you know whether there are bigger issues at play or the sleep methods you should try, giving you peace of mind.
+As always, the first place to go is to your pediatrician.
+She can let you know whether there are bigger issues at play or suggest sleep methods you should try, giving you peace of mind.
 Every pediatrician has her own recommendations as far as sleep training and at what age to start.

-Then, I also want to share what has worked for me as a first-time mom, both in helping my babies sleep and dealing with the emotional toll of new parenthood.
-Hopefully, you’ll be able to finally get your baby to sleep away from your arms—and through the night, at that:
+Then, I also want to share what has worked for me as a first-time mom, both in helping my babies transition to sleeping on their own and dealing with the emotional toll new parents experience.
+Hopefully, you can finally get your baby to sleep away from your arms—and through the night, at that:

 1. Try again